Kentico MVC Page Builder Do's and Don'ts

 defaultSectionIdentifier: "DancingGoat.TwoColumnSection",

-allowedWidgets: new[] { "DancingGoat.General.TextWidget""DancingGoat.HomePage.ImageWidget" }
+allowedWidgets: new[] { "DancingGoat.General.TextWidget", "DancingGoat.HomePage.ImageWidget" }

 )